Plumess/Guided-Filter-Using-CUDA/README.md

 ## Description

-In the test scenario, the input is the transmission map of an RGB image, which is in the form of a grayscale image with values ranging from 0 to 255, saved as a png format for visualization.
+In the de-fogging test scenario, the input is the transmission map of an RGB image, which is in the form of a grayscale image with values ranging from 0 to 255, saved as a png format for visualization.
 In the main function, it is processed as a float ranging from 0 to 1.
 The guide map is the original RGB image, processed as an unsigned char ranging from 0 to 255 in the main function.
 The output is a float ranging from 0 to 1.

 Note that the RGB image is processed into a grayscale image before the filter is applied, according to the BGR channel order.
 If necessary, you can modify the "to_float_point" function in "[guidedFilter.cu](./guidedFilter.cu)".